 On Linux systems, the

 pulseaudio package must be installed in order to use the remote audio feature.
 This should be present by default on most recent Ubuntu, RHEL and CentOS systems.
-Make sure you have the updated version of the Server and Viewer installed, and a Professional or Enterprise subscription, and you should be good to go.
+Make sure you have the updated version of the Server and Viewer installed and a plan that includes audio, and you should be good to go.

 How do I turn the audio feature on or off?

 The audio feature can be controlled from both the Server and the Viewer and must be activated on both for sound to work.
 On the Server, you can allow connected Viewer users to hear audio using “Global Permissions” in Options > Users & Permissions.
 (You can also set audio on a per-user basis.)

 The audio permissions can be controlled per connected user account via the Server options page.
 On the Viewer, there is a mute/unmute setting to tick.

 Why can’t I hear audio from my Mac?